Cynerd/mcserver-wrapper/README.md

 If file not exists, then server is not running at all.

 ###Players file
-This file in in status directory named as `players`.
+This file in in status directory and is named as `players`.
 If server is running, it contains online players.
 Player name per line.
 If server isn't running, it content don't have to be valid.

 ###Input pipe